inspire-eu-validation/data-au/au-gml/basic.md

 **Notes**

-There is no requirement that we could reference in the Technical Guidelines, but such a requirement is clearly missing for any data set with hydrographic features.
+There is no requirement that we could reference in the Technical Guidelines.
 Maybe such a requirement should be added in the future revision?

 ## Messages